 Heart Contusion Claim *

-A heart contusion, also known as a myocardial contusion, is a bruise of the heart muscle which generally occurs following some form of serious injury to the body.
-The leading causes of this injury can include road traffic accidents *, falls from heights * and also from chest compression during cardiopulmonary resuscitation (CPR).
+A heart contusion, also known as a myocardial contusion, is a bruise of the heart muscle caused by a deceleration injury or blunt trauma to the anterior aspect of the chest wall.
+It generally occurs following some form of serious injury to the body.

 Cardiac contusion can range in severity from mild through to severe injuries.
 This can also lead to other complications, especially if this condition is left untreated.
 It is important to note that heart contusion and bruising of the heart is different to a heart attack which is caused by a lack of blood flow.
 As it can often be difficult to diagnose cardiac contusion often people are unaware that they have this condition and in some cases it is only diagnosed at time of surgery.
 It can be difficult to determine who is liable for the cause of your injury in these cases as this will depend on the circumstances in which your injuries were sustained.
 However, if you sustained bruising of the heart as a result of negligence of another party, you may be entitled to seek a legal remedy.